Excel Pivot Table Quiz: Test Your Knowledge!

 23 / 30

-W) True or False: You can double-click a cell in a Pivot Table to see the detailed data behind it.
+W) True or False: You can create a Pivot Table from a blank worksheet without data.

 24 / 30